100-year-old celebrates birthday in aged care lockdown

 Mr Berry started driving buses from Ipswich to Amberley in 1939 as an 18-year-old.

-He took over Amberley-Rosewood Bus Company in 1979 and the business, now called Highway Coaches, has stayed in family hands.
+He took over Amberley-Rosewood Bus Company in 1979 when previous owner Hilton McDonald became ill and the business, now called Highway Coaches, has stayed in family hands.

 Mr Berry drove the buses for more than 60 years before he lost his licence due to health concerns; a decision he was less than impressed with.